shivam24161/react-sortify-component/src/Sortable/README.md

 | dragHandle         | `React.ReactNode`                   |           | Custom drag handle                          |
 | sortableItemClass  | `string`                            |           | Custom class for sortable items             |

+## Need Help?

+If you face any issues or have questions, you're welcome to [raise an issue](https://github.com/shivam24161/react-sortify-component/issues) on GitHub.

 ## License

 MIT